Module 2: Watch the gradients vanish

 backward shrink factor per layer (||dL/dh_k|| / ||dL/dh_k+1||): 0.096, 0.104, 0.120

-hop factor ≈ slope × weight scale ≈ 0.24 × 0.5 ≈ 0.1
+hop factor ≈ slope × weight gain ≈ 0.24 × 0.5 ≈ 0.1

 So for this network, at initialization, the mechanism is scale, not saturation: maximally steep sigmoids still multiply in at most 0.25 per layer, and small random weights multiply in another ~0.5.
-The distinction is not pedantry — it predicts which fixes will work.
+The distinction is not pedantry; it predicts which fixes will work.
 If saturation were the problem, batch norm's job would be to move z's toward the steep region; Module 4 will show it does something quite different (and measurably makes the slopes smaller, yet fixes the network anyway).

 Quiz

-3. A friend proposes fixing the plain net by initializing weights 10x larger (std ~3 instead of 0.31), reasoning that a bigger W shrink (well above 1) would cancel the 0.25 slope.
+3. A friend proposes fixing the plain net by initializing weights 10x larger (std ~3 instead of 0.31), reasoning that a bigger W gain (well above 1) would cancel the 0.25 slope.
 Use the table's columns to predict what would happen to std(z) and mean slope, and whether the fix works.

 Answer Key: Module 2